Home —> Machine Vision Market Trends 2025–2030: The Forces Driving Industrial Inspection Growth

 Trend 3: E-Commerce Logistics Automation

-The sustained growth of e-commerce has created demand for high-speed automated sorting, labelling, and verification systems in logistics facilities.
+The sustained growth of e-commerce has built demand for high-speed automated sorting, labelling, and verification systems in logistics facilities.
 Barcode reading, OCR, label presence verification, and dimensional measurement are being deployed at scale in fulfilment centres and parcel sorting operations.

 The logistics segment is also driving demand for modular illuminator configurations that can be adapted to different conveyor widths and part sizes without redesigning the inspection cell.
 Bar illuminators and custom-length matrix configurations are increasingly specified for this type of application.